 The City of Fargo recently adopted a downtown plan, Downtown InFocus, which was developed over the previous year and a half.
 One of the major goals of this plan is to encourage alternative transportation modes in order to support a walkable, dense downtown.
 Some of the objectives to advance that goal include the establishment of a modal street hierarchy-to identifying pedestrian-, bicycle-, and vehicle-focused streets for use in future street design-and the creation of a downtown bicycle network.
-Second Avenue N is classified as being a pedestrian-and bicycle-focused street and, consequently, is identified as being one of the east/west links in the downtown network.
+Second Avenue N is classified as being a pedestrian- and bicycle-focused street and, consequently, is identified as being one of the east/west links in the downtown network.
 On-street bike facilities are planned for Second Avenue N, except for the area east of Fourth Street N, where the Second Avenue N right-of-way dead-ends at the existing civic plaza.
 With the construction of the new City Hall, a multi-use path is planned to create east/west bike and pedestrian connectivity through the civic plaza.
 Heading east, the civic plaza ends at Second Street N, which separates the civic plaza from the river greenway.
-Additionally, a recently constructed flood wall creates a second barrier at this location.
-The proposed bridge is needed to allow a bicycle and pedestrian connection over Second Street N and the floodwall, in order to complete the connection to the existing trail network within the river greenway.
+Additionally, a recently constructed flood wall creates a second Street N and the floodwall, in order to complete the connection to the existing trail network within the river greenway.